tom591/TGeometrie/README.md

 The TGeometry program does not require installation.

 Square: perimeter, area, diagonal, radius of the inscribed circle, radius of the circumscribed circle

-Rectangle: perimeter, area, diagonal, radius of the circumscribed circle, Triangle perimeter, area,
+Rectangle: perimeter, area, diagonal, radius of the circumscribed circle

+Triangle: perimeter, area

-Trapezoid perimeter, area, median (midsegment)
+Trapezoid: perimeter, area, median (midsegment)

 Parallelogram: perimeter, area

 Circle: circumference, area